guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>Map of Satras</em>
 </div>

-These _satras_ are monastries which practice their own traditions and studies.
-They are responsible for keeping the culutre of the island alive and the reason why Majuli is credited with being the cultural capital of Assam.
+These _satras_ are monasteries which practice their own traditions and studies.
+They are responsible for keeping the culture of the island alive and the reason why Majuli is credited with being the cultural capital of Assam.
 We saw a few _satras_ which were spread across the island.
 They were quite interesting.
 There was a small one with mask making tradition that we enjoyed a lot.
 Their masks are rented by drama troupes performing Ramayana all over the country.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48046257563_05dd9d3818_c.jpg" data-toggle="lightbox">